Video: Muscles of the posterior thigh and the hamstrings

-Origins, insertions, innervation and functions of the posterior thigh muscles.
+You are watching a preview.
+Go Premium to access the full video: Origins, insertions, innervation and functions of the muscles of the posterior thigh

 Hello, hello, everyone.
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, this time, I'm going to be talking about the posterior thigh muscles.
 And this is a group of muscles that you find on, of course, the posterior or the dorsal side of your thigh.
 And these muscles are very important for your mobility.
 And we’re going to be discussing the different origins, insertions, innervation, and functions associated to these structures.